-TO VOTE: MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS S: AUDIO1 KEEP THIS PORTION FOR YOUR RECORDS AND RET URN THIS PC RTION ONLY AUDIOVOX CORPORATION WITHHOLD ALL GNED AND DATED. d outbority to vote for a AUDIOVOX CORPORATION TORVALL WITHOLD ALL I OKALL LAGEI I or All Except" THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS. nee(s) on the l Vote on Directors 0 0 0 ELECTION OF DIRECTORS.
-To elect our board of seven directors.
-Nominees: Class A Shareholders vote: Paul C. Kreuch, Jr. Dennis F. McManus Peter A. Lesser Philip Christopher Class A and B Shareholders vote: John J. Shalam Patrick M. Lavelle Charles M. Stoehr Vote on Proposal FOR AGAINST ABSTAIN 2 To ratify the appointment of Grant Thornton LLP as our independent re February 28, 2010. gistered pub lic accounting f irm for the fiscal yea ar ending 0 0 0 THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS GIVEN ABOVE.
-IF NO INSTRUCTIONS ARE GIVEN, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES AS DIRECTORS AND FOR PROPOSAL 2.
-(NOTE: Please sign exactly as your name(s) appear(s) hereon.
-All holders must sign.
+AUDIOVOX CORPORATION .
+0 TOTT THE EXCELLE or All Except" THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE FOLLOWING: inee(s) on the I Vote on Directors 0 0 0 ELECTION OF DIRECTORS Class A Nominees: Paul C. Kreuch, Jr. Dennis F. McManus Peter A. Lesser Philip Christopher John J. Shalam Patrick M. Lavelle Charles M. Stoehr Vote on Proposal FOR AGAINST ABSTAIN The Board of Directors recommends you vote FOR the following proposal: To ratify the appointment of Grant Thornton LLP as our independent regi February 28, 2011. istered pul blic accounting f irm for the fiscal yea ar ending 0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
-If a corporation, please sign in full corporate name, by authorized officer.
-If a partnership, please sign in partnership name by authorized person.)
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ê FOLD AND DETACH HERE AND READ THE REVERSE SIDE ê
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date